Wolverine971/9takes/src/blog/enneagram/enneagram-personality-test.md

 ### The link between **fear** and **intellectual** intelligence

 If you think about it, fear is born out of possible situations that might go wrong.
-When you are feeling fear you are stuck in your head.
-You feel insecure because you just need to know a little bit more so you don't fear and you do feel secure.
+When you are feeling fear, you are stuck in your head.
+You feel insecure because you need to know a little more so you don't fear and feel secure.
-So overtime you develop good reasoning and logical thinking abilities.
+So, over time, you develop sound reasoning and logical thinking abilities.
 It becomes easy for you to logically think through complex situations.

 ### The link between **shame** and **emotional** intelligence

-If you are feeling shame you can feel other people judging you.
-When you feel shame you are feeling all the negative emotions that are wrapped up in someone not liking you.
-You feel insecure because you just need to be seen in a positive light again so you don't feel shame but feel good about yourself.
-Overtime your emotional intelligence develops and you can sense how people are feeling based on how you would feel in the same situation.
-It become easy for you to connect with others emotionally.
+If you are feeling shame, you can feel other people judging you.
+When you feel shame, you feel all the negative emotions wrapped up in someone not liking you.
+You feel insecure because you need to be seen in a positive light again so you don't feel shame but good about yourself.
+Overtime your emotional
+Intelligence develops, and you can sense how people feel based on how you would feel in the same situation.
+It becomes easy for you to connect with others emotionally.

 ### The link between **anger** and **instinctual** intelligence

-If you are feeling anger you feel instinctually something is not right.
-Before you can emotionally or logically determine something is not right you instinctually feel it and you feel angry.
-You feel insecure because something needs to be done so you don't feel anger but if you follow your instincts and lash out you situation worse.
-Overtime you learn to surround yourself with people and set up your environment where in you can be comfortable and at peace free from anger.
+If you are feeling anger, you instinctively feel something is not correct.
+Before you can emotionally or logically determine something is incorrect, you instinctually think about it and feel angry.
+You feel insecure because something needs to be done so you don't feel angry, but if you follow your instincts and lash out, your situation worsens.
+Over time, you learn to surround yourself with people and set up your environment where you can be comfortable and at peace, free from anger.

 ## Discovering the archetypes behind the core emotions

-Once you have identified the emotion that you interact with the most the next part is to deduce which type you are.
+Once you have identified the emotion you interact with the most, the next part is to deduce which type you are.
 Each core emotion forms a triad where it has 3 types under it.
-Or said another way each core emotion has 3 archetypes wherein there are different ways to cope with that emotion.
+Or said another way, each core emotion has 3 archetypes wherein there are different ways to cope with that emotion.

 - Anger, Types [8- The Challenger-](/blog/enneagram/enneagram-type-8), [9- The Peacemaker](/blog/enneagram/enneagram-type-9), [1- The Perfectionist](/blog/enneagram/enneagram-type-1)
 - Shame, Types [2- The Helper](/blog/enneagram/enneagram-type-2), [3- The Achiever](/blog/enneagram/enneagram-type-3), [4- The Individualist](/blog/enneagram/enneagram-type-4)
 - Fear, Types [5- The Investigator](/blog/enneagram/enneagram-type-5), [6- The Loyalist](/blog/enneagram/enneagram-type-6), [7- The Enthusiast](/blog/enneagram/enneagram-type-7)

-For now read the types and determine which if any you identify with.
+For now, read the types and determine which, if any, you identify with.
 More to come!

 <svelte:head>